 Ways to Conserve Water Outside the Home

 - Use a rain barrel — Collect rainwater by installing a barrel underneath your downspout, then use this water to water your plants or wash your car.
-In fact, some states, such as Texas and Arizona, offer incentives for installing rainwater harvesting equipment outside your home.
+In fact, some states, such as Texas Homeowners Insurance and Arizona, offer incentives for installing rainwater harvesting equipment outside your home.

 - Add mulch to your lawn — Mulch keeps sunlight from reaching your soil, minimizing evaporation and moderating soil temperature.
 According to The Water Conservancy, mulch can reduce evaporation from soil by up to 70%, helping you conserve water.